Divine-Software/divine-synchronization/README.md

 A trivial extension to the condition variable that allows a value to be passed to the waiter.

+***NOTE***: *Don't mistake this for a* Pub/Sub *primitive!* While possible, it's very difficult to use these two primitives as event emitters without losing messages.
+See below instead.

+### `PubSub` and `FairPubSub`

+A *Pub/Sub* primitive, with configurable capacity, blocking publishing and generator-based subscription, suitable to be used in a `for await`-loop.

 ### `Semaphore` and `FairSemaphore`

 A classical semaphore that can be signaled and waited for.
 There is also a non-blocking `take()` method available.